-1 American College of the Middle East, Department of Engineering and Technology 2 Bandirma Onyedi Eylul University, Department of Labor Economics and Industrial Relations
+1 American College of the Middle East, Department of Engineering and Technology, Kuwait 2 Bandirma Onyedi Eylul University, Department of Labor Economics and Industrial Relations, Turkey

 Abstract.
-Previous studies have generally focused on indoor temperature of buildings and air supplies to their environment.
-The effect of outdoor pollutants on thermal conditions has also received some attention in recent years.
-However, the number of studies on other factors that may potentially affect thermal comfort and health in high-rise buildings are limited.
-A structured Analytical Hierarchy Process and an improved Data Envelopment Analysis method are used in this study to determine the indoor and outdoor spatial features and climatic effects that influence thermal comfort in multi-storey business buildings.
+Previous studies generally focused on the indoor temperature of buildings and air supplies to their environment.
+The effect of outdoor pollutants on thermal conditions has also attracted some interest in recent years.
+However, the number of studies on other factors that may potentially affect thermal comfort and health in high-rise buildings is limited.
+A structured analytical hierarchy process and an improved data envelopment analysis method are used in this study to determine the indoor and outdoor spatial features and climatic effects that influence thermal comfort in multi-storey business buildings.
 The impact levels of these factors on thermal conditions are determined with heuristic algorithms.
 Further, two climate zones in two countries are compared in terms of the factors that affect thermal comfort and their individual impact levels.
-The most critical main criterion for Kuwait is external insulation features, whereas for Turkey it is indoor air conditioning.
+The most critical criterion for Kuwait is external insulation features, whereas for Turkey it is indoor air conditioning.
 The most critical sub-criterion is temperature for Kuwait, whereas for Turkey it is insufficient heat and light insulation of windows.
-The Data Envelopment Analysis yields that respiratory health diseases are the most critical effect in Kuwait, and work accidents are the most important effect for Turkey.
+Data envelopment analysis yields that respiratory health diseases are the most critical effect in Kuwait, and work accidents are the most important effect in Turkey.
 Temperature and humidity play a significant role in thermal comfort in Kuwait.
-Insulation and air conditioning are crucial factors in thermal comfort conditions in Turkey.
+Insulation and air conditioning are crucial factors in thermal comfort conditions

-Key words: thermal comfort; occupational health; multi-storey buildings, AHP, data envelopment analysis
+Keywords: thermal comfort; occupational health; multi-storey buildings; AHP; data envelopment analysis.